tc39/notes/meetings/2017-09/sept-27.md

 BT: So we want equivalency in all cases?

-MS: if you allow bigints as indexes then how do we handle the case of passing a bigint > 32-1 bits as the index?
+MLS: if you allow bigints as indexes then how do we handle the case of passing a bigint > 32-1 bits as the index?

 DE: The 2^32 - 1 number only comes up in the specification is for the Array length.
 Implementations can optimize in a shorter or longer range already.
 I believe some implementations only bother optimizing for a shorter length.